nyaruka/goflow/docs/md/flows.md

 </div>
 <h2 class="item_title"><a name="action:classify_nlu" href="#action:classify_nlu">classify_nlu</a></h2>

 Can be used to classify the intent and entities from a given input using an NLU classifier.
+It always saves a result indicating whether the classification was successful, skipped or failed, and what the extracted intents and entities were.

 <div class="input_action"><h3>Action</h3>